BE WATER-SMART!

 6. Test toilets for leaks.
 Add a few drops of food colouring or a dye tablet to the water in the toilet tank, but do not flush the toilet.
 Wait a few minutes to see if the colouring appears in the bowl.
 If so, the toilet has a silent leak that needs to be repaired.

 7. Use a toilet tank water displacement device, such as a toilet dam or bag.
 Also, a plastic bottle can be filled with stones or with water, recapped, and placed in the toilet tank.
 These devices will reduce the volume of water in the tank but will still provide enough for flushing.
-(Bricks are not recommended as they eventually crumble and can damage the flushing mechanism.)
-Displacement devices are not recommended for use with newer low-flow toilets.

 8. Never use the toilet as a trash can to dispose of bugs, cigarette butts, or other items.
 Unnecessary flushing wastes water and places an unnecessary burden on sewage treatment plants and septic tanks.